Bensas/RustNESs/plan.md

 				- If `fine_y` goes above 7, we increase the value of `coarse_y` and reset `fine_y` to 0.
 				- If `coarse_y` goes above 29, we switch the value of `nametable_y` and reset `coarse_y` to 0
 				- If `coarse_y` goes above 31 (we're in attribute memory), we only reset `coarse_y`.
-			- [PENDING] TransferAddresssX will
+			- TransferAddresssX will
 				- `vram.nametable_x = tram.nametable_x`
 				- `vram.coarse_x = tram.coarse_x`
-			- [PENDING] TransferAddresssY will
+			- TransferAddresssY will
 				- `vram.nametable_y = tram.nametable_y`
 				- `vram.coarse_y = tram.coarse_y`
 				- `vram.fine_y = tram.fine_y`